efoncubierta/cloudspec-site/content/en/docs/Syntax/predicates.md

 linkTitle: "Predicates"
 weight: 11
 description: >
-  Full details about member paths.
+  Describe all evaluators for the property values.
 ---

-Predicates validate a property value.
-CloudSpec currently support the following predicates.
-Terms marked with `?` are optional, and can be used improve readability making it feel more natural.
+Predicates validate a property value, and are used to narrow down validation scopes and asserting resource properties.
+CloudSpec currently support the predicates below.
+Keywords marked with `?` are optional, and can be used improve readability to make the syntax feel more natural.
 For example, both `is > ip address "10.0.0.1"` and `> ip "10.0.0.1"` are the same predicates.

+For more information about values, see the [Property Values](property-values)) section.

 **For any value:**